 Note: Updated on 12/27/22.
 Changes are in bold.

 The U. S. Census Bureau and the Department of Housing and Urban Development (HUD) will release the 2021 Rental Housing Finance Survey (RHFS) summary tables in the RHFS Table Creator on census.gov.
 The RHFS Table Creator is an interactive data tool that allows users to create custom tables of financial, mortgage and property characteristics of single-family and multifamily residential properties for rent in the United States.
 Data available include property, residential structure(s), mortgage characteristics, ownership status, commercial use of space, benefits received and more.
 Visit the Public Use File (PUF) and Codebook and the RHFS webpage for more information.
-(Scheduled for release in December.)
+(Scheduled for release December 13.)

 The U.S. Census Bureau will release a new report, Home-Based Workers and the COVID-19 Pandemic, that describes trends in working from home during 2019 and 2021.
-The report uses data from the 2019 and 2021 American Community Survey one-year estimates to describe the sociodemographic, occupational and geographic patterns associated with working from home during the year before the start of the COVID-19 pandemic, compared to the first full year after the pandemic’s onset.
+The report uses data from the 2019 and 2021 American Community Survey one-year estimates to describe the sociodemographic, occupational and geographic patterns associated with working from home the year before the start of the COVID-19 pandemic compared to the first full year after the pandemic’s onset.
 (Scheduled for release in December.)

 The U.S. Census Bureau will release school enrollment data that examine the characteristics of people enrolled in school at all levels in 2021 using statistics from the Current Population Survey.
 The data tables detail enrollment from pre-school through college.
 (Scheduled for release in December.)